Asia Hogan-Rochester

+Asia Clarice Hogan-Rochester (born 20 April 1999) is a Canadian rugby sevens and fifteens player.
+They won a silver medal at the 2024 Summer Olympics.

+Rugby career

-Asia Hogan-Rochester (born April 20, 1999) is a Canadian rugby sevens player.
-She won a gold medal at the 2019 Pan American Games as a member of the Canada women's national rugby sevens team.
-After the win over the United States she said that "It's unreal, I can't believe this has happened.
+They won a gold medal at the 2019 Pan American Games as a member of the Canada women's national rugby sevens team.
+After the win over the United States, Hogan-Rochester said that "It's unreal, I can't believe this has happened.
 This was our biggest opponent so we were a bit (nervous).
 But we definitely used those nerves coming into this final and we came out on top thankfully."
-Hogan-Rochester plays in primarily the wing or fullback positions.
+Hogan-Rochester primarily plays on the wing or as fullback.

+They were chosen for the 2024 Summer Olympics in Paris, France.
+The team won a silver medal, coming from 0–12 behind to defeat Australia 21–12 in the semi-finals, before losing the final to New Zealand.

+They were named in Canada's squad for the 2025 Pacific Four Series.
+In July, they made the selection into Canada's Rugby World Cup squad and helped take Canada to the final against England.
+In the final, they opened scoring with a try in the fifth minute, going on to score both of Canada's tries in the 13–33 loss.
+With five tries across the tournament, they made it into the all-star team of the knock-out stage.